londa101/QA.SeleniumWebDriver.CSharp/README.md

 Selenium WebDriver - C#
 =======================

-Seed project written in C#/Selenium Driver/ for Software Quality Assurance.
+A seed project written in C# for a Software Quality Assurance of Web Applications using the Selenium WebDriver.